-In Maryland we love our crabs and labs (the puppy kind), so it’s no surprise that one of our most popular cutting boards has a crab on top.
+In Maryland we love our blue crabs and if you live here you better know how to pick a crab!
+It’s no surprise that one of our most popular cutting boards has a crab on top.
 Our crab trivet is pretty popular too.
 Again, no surprise.
-We can’t get enough of our state crustacean.
+We can’t get enough of the blue crab, our state crustacean.

-If you’re from Maryland, like I am, you should already know how to pick blue crabs.
+If you’re from Maryland, like I am, you shouldalready know how to pick a crab.
 It is part of growing up in Maryland.
 But if you’re new to the state, or just visiting, crab-picking can seem intimidating and – let’s be honest – weird or gross.
 It shouldn’t make you nervous, though.
 Anybody can do it; you just need to learn how.
 This guide, then, is for all you non-Marylanders, transplants and visitors.

 Why am I qualified to write on this subject, you ask?
-Well, my whole life I have caught and picked crabs.
+Well, my whole life I have caught, picked and taught people how to pick crabs.
 And I love to do it!
 Catching blue crabs is almost as fun as picking them.

 As a young girl, I would catch crabs with my Grampy by using a string tied to a piece of wood on one side and a piece of chicken neck on the other side.
 The string gets lowered into the water and you wait until you feel the crab start to nibble on the chicken.
 At this point, you slowly pull up the string until you see the crab.
 Then you take a crab net and scoop up the crab.
 Easier said than done - but in my opinion, it’s the most rewarding way to catch crabs.